dcai-course/dcai-course/index.md

 Each lecture has an accompanying [lab assignment](https://github.com/dcai-course/dcai-lab), a hands-on programming exercise in Python / Jupyter Notebook.

+{% comment %}
 You can work on these on your own, in groups, and/or in office hours.
 This is a not-for-credit IAP class, so you don't need to hand in homework.
+{% endcomment %}

 # General information